johnlawrenceaspden/latin-audio/README.md

 https://ankiweb.net/shared/info/1896912568

-The words from Orberg's Familia Romana and Colloquia Personarum, (and some of the Fabulae Syrae)
+The words from Ørberg's Familia Romana and Colloquia Personarum, (and some of the Fabulae Syrae)

 Based on: https://ankiweb.net/shared/info/1397480336